Observation of period doubling and higher multiplicities in a driven single-spin system

-Now, to make a strong driving protocol feasible which is essential to observe period $k$-tupling, the spin transition must be tuned down sufficiently, i.e.\ in the range of $A\sim \Delta_0$.
-By adjusting the magnetic bias strength and orientation, this range is close to the ground state level anti-crossing (GSLAC) (Fig.~1 in \cite{SI}).
+Now, to make a strong driving protocol feasible, which is essential to observe period $k$-tupling, the spin transition must be tuned down sufficiently due to the power threshold of our microwave antenna, which lies in the range of megahertz.
+By adjusting the magnetic bias strength and orientation, the range $A\sim \Delta_0$ is close to the ground-state level anti-crossing (GSLAC) (Fig.~S19 in the Supplemental Material \cite{SI}).
 In order to achieve a high measurement contrast beneficial for high-fidelity state initialization~\cite{tetienne2012magnetic,jacques2009dynamic}, the field strength is set around 1020~G with an orientation aligned with the NV axis.
 This yields a transition between the states $\ket{m_S=0}$ and $\ket{m_S=-1}$ of about $9.21$ MHz, on which the driving and measurement protocol is implemented as shown in Fig. \ref{Fig:energy}(b).
 The spin is initialized after 3~$\mu$s of optical pumping followed by a sequence of rectangular RF pulses with a pulse length~$T_\mathrm{pulse}=nT_d$ ($n\in\mathbb{N}$).
 For a fixed $A_\mathrm{RF}$, the pulse length will be swept after each measurement, and the photoluminescence (PL) will be measured with the same initializing optical laser.
 The repetitive procedures for the various measurement times are controlled and processed by the suite~QUDI~\cite{binder2017qudi}.

 \emph{Results and Discussion.\,\textbf{--}\,}